rkoron007/Daily.co-Raising-Hands-Demo/docs/raising-hand-blog.md

 and video turned off so as to not distract other students.

-When a student would like to ask a question they can click a button marked "Raise you hand" to turn their video and audio on.
+When a student would like to ask a question they can click a button marked "Raise your hand" to turn their video and audio on.
 Then, once the questions has been answered, they can then "Lower their hand" to turn their audio and video off again.